 “We are happy to speak to businesses interested in doing this; hopefully it can be in London.”

-Mr. Khan was determined to support businesses outside of London.
+Khan made it clear that he was determined to encourage construction businesses to come to London.
 He also revealed a draft plan that he will publish next month.

 “My long-term target is half of all new homes to be affordable,” the Mayor said.